top of page

 The health of the UK workforce is deteriorating.
 According to the Health & Safety Executive, work related anxiety, stress, and depression are the leading cause of work absenteeism reflecting an aging workforce and rise in long-term health conditions (1).
 The Office of National Statistics estimates workforce absence rose to 4.4 days per worker in 2024 resulting in 148.9 million working days lost (2).
 In their Future of Wellbeing (2023), Deloitte reported 74% of employees were more concerned with improving their wellbeing than progressing their career and, half of working parents felt that concerns about their children’s mental health had impacted their performance at work (3).

-It is known that employers who prioritise employee wellbeing see measurable benefits including higher customer engagement, productivity and profitability with lower turnover, absenteeism and safety incidents (4).
+It is known that employers who prioritise employee wellbeing see measurable benefits including higher customer engagement, productivity and profitability with lower staff turnover, absenteeism and safety incidents (4).
 Unsurprisingly, employees who feel supported and valued are more innovative, collaborative and dedicated to organisational goals and 32% less likely to seek job opportunities elsewhere (5).
 Deloitte estimate a 5-fold return on investment, with every £1 spent on supporting employees’ mental health and wellbeing delivering £4.70 benefit (6).

 "Every £1 spent on employees' mental health delivers £4.70 benefit"